 Interactive content, like the hypotheticals above, takes a lot of work.
 It requires collaborating and collecting data from multiple different sources, organizing it in an engaging way, and (usually) partnering with an organization that specializes in interactive content.

 Is it worth it?
-Who knows - it is an unproven strategy.
+Who knows – it is unproven.
 Of course, so was the iPhone.